Published: 18 June 2019

 Provide a breakdown of research costs associated with undertaking the research and provide justification for the resources requested, including the following:

-For help with estimating PPI costs, please see the INVOLVE cost calculator.
+For help with estimating PPI costs please see the NIHR Payments Guidance for researchers and professionals

-You should indicate here how this research will potentially benefit the NHS and/ or public health.
-For example, where appropriate, describe the likely cost savings or benefits in terms of numbers of patients treated, treatment times etc.
+You should indicate here how this research will potentially benefit the NHS and/ or public health and social care sector.
+For example, where appropriate, describe the likely cost savings or benefits in terms of numbers of patients treated, treatment times, service users or carers supported etc.

-You should describe the value for money of the conduct of the proposed research itself – the strength of the research team and contribution of each member, ways of recruiting the sample, of administering interventions etc.
+You should describe the value for money of the conduct of the proposed research.

-Also provide a breakdown of the NHS costs associated with undertaking the research and provide justification for the resources required.
+Please also provide justification for the NHS Support and Excess Treatment costs detailed in the SoECAT.
 If there are no NHS Support or Excess Treatment Costs associated with the research you must explain why you think this is the case.

 Detailed Budget Breakdown